The Independent Voice of the Afghan Hound Breed

 43rd Year Of Publication

 (Lilian Goodman 1978, Our Afghans, July 2004 Issue)

 Extended by Steve Tillotson Dec 2011, Feb 2017

-The Oakvardon Kennels were owned by Mr and Mrs Jack Oakie and were located in Van Nuys, California.
+The Oakvardon Kennels were owned by Mr and Mrs Jack Oakie and were first located in Haskell Drivde, Van Nuys, California.
 They were active in the bred from the middle of the 30's through most of the 40's.
 Venita Oakie was among the breeders of that era that imported Afghan Hounds, in keeping with the then theory of bringing in new bloodlines to add to those which we already had here

 Update May 2013.
 Our valued researcher colleague Lyall Payne (Bletchley Hall Afghans, New Zealand) has kindly provided some additional info abour the Oakvardens - " Venita was born Frances Evelyn Kemper on 25 Oct 1910.
 She married Lewis Delaney Offield (better known as Jack Oakie) in Yuma, Arizona during a 15 minute train stop there.
 Venita Varden was her stage name when a Ziegfeld's Follies girl.
 Jack vowed to never take a leading male film role convinced that lead males came and went but that as a supporting male would have an enduring career.
 And he did.
 His mother was a pschycologist and lived at Oakvarden also.
 Followed by Venita's Mom Eva Kemper who kept house for Jack despite the on-again off-again relationship Jack and Venita had.